Abul Hassan Mahmood Ali

-Abul Hassan Mahmood Ali (6 February 1943 – 6 November 2025) was a Bangladeshi politician and diplomat who served as Finance Minister of Bangladesh.
-He was also a parliamentarian and cabinet minister, including the Foreign Minister of Bangladesh from 2013 to 2019.
-He previously served as Minister of Disaster Management and Relief from 2012 to 2013.
+Abul Hassan Mahmood Ali (6 February 1943 – 6 November 2025) was a Bangladeshi politician and diplomat who served as finance minister of Bangladesh.
+He was also a parliamentarian and cabinet minister, including the foreign minister of Bangladesh from 2013 to 2019.
+He previously served as minister of disaster management and relief from 2012 to 2013.

 Early life and education

-Ali was born on 6 February 1943 in Daktarpara, Khamar Bishnuganj (Tangua Post Office), Khansama, Dinajpur (now in Bangladesh).
-He passed HSC from Dhaka College.
-He received a B.A. with Honours (1962) and an M.A. degree in economics (1963) from Dhaka University.
-He was a lecturer in economics at Dhaka University from 1964 to 1966.
+Abul Hassan Mahmood Ali was born on 6 February 1943 in Daktarpara, Khamar Bishnuganj (Tangua Post Office), Khansama, Dinajpur in the then Bengal Province (now in Bangladesh).
+His father, Hasan Ali, was a minister of the then Pakistan government.
+Mahmood passed HSC from Dhaka College.
+He received a B.A. with Honours (1962) and an M.A. degree in economics (1963) from the University of Dhaka.
+He was a lecturer in economics at the same university from 1964 to 1966.

 Diplomatic career

-Ali joined the Pakistan Foreign Service (then including Bangladesh) in 1966 and was posted as Vice-Consul of Pakistan in New York City in 1968.
+Ali joined the Pakistan Foreign Service (then including Bangladesh) in 1966 and was posted as vice-consul of Pakistan in New York City in 1968.
 Immediately after arriving in New York in 1968, he began to organize the small Bangladeshi community in the United States.
-Ali joined the Bangladesh Liberation war, in April 1971, and was appointed the representative to the United States from the provisional government of Bangladesh at Mujibnagar, in May 1971.
+Ali joined the Bangladesh Liberation War, in April 1971, and was appointed the representative to the United States from the provisional government of Bangladesh at Mujibnagar in May 1971.
 Ali fought for Bangladesh independence in the US and at the United Nations.
-He was executive assistant to Justice Abu Sayeed Chowdhury, Chief Overseas Representative of the Mujibnagar government, and leader of the Bangladesh delegation to the United Nations.
+He was executive assistant to Justice Abu Sayeed Chowdhury, chief overseas representative of the Mujibnagar government, and leader of the Bangladesh delegation to the United Nations.

-After the declaration of Bangladesh's independence, Ali served as representative to the United Nations and later as Acting Consul-General in New York City.
+After the declaration of Bangladesh's independence, Ali served as a representative to the United Nations and later as acting consul-general in New York City.
 Subsequently, he served in various capacities at the Foreign Ministry in Dhaka and at Bangladesh missions abroad.
-He served, from 1977 to 1979, as First Secretary, Counsellor and Deputy High Commissioner in New Delhi, India.
-At the foreign ministry, from 1979 to 1982, Ali served as Director-General for Administration, for International Organisations, for United Nations Department of Economic and Social Affairs, for Policy Planning for South Asia, and for Human Rights.
-From 1983 to 1986, Ali was Deputy Chief of Mission with the rank of Ambassador, in Beijing, China.
-From 1986 to 1990, he was Ambassador to Bhutan.
+He served, from 1977 to 1979, as first secretary, counsellor and deputy high commissioner in New Delhi, India.
+At the foreign ministry, from 1979 to 1982, Ali served as director-general for administration, for international organisations, for United Nations Department of Economic and Social Affairs, for policy planning for South Asia, and for human rights.
+From 1983 to 1986, Ali was deputy chief of mission with the rank of ambassador in Beijing, China.
+From 1986 to 1990, he was ambassador to Bhutan.

-As Additional Foreign Secretary (Bilateral), Ali handled South Asia and Human Rights among other subjects.
-He negotiated and signed the agreement for the Tin Bigha Corridor Implementation Agreement with India, in 1992, and negotiated the Burmese Refugees Repatriation Agreement with Myanmar in 1992.
-Ali was Ambassador to Germany, with concurrent accreditation to Austria, the Czech Republic, and Slovakia, from 1992 to 1995; Ambassador to Nepal from February to October 1996; and High Commissioner to the United Kingdom, with concurrent accreditation to Ireland, from 1996 to 2001.
+As additional foreign secretary (bilateral), Ali handled South Asia and human rights among other subjects.
+He negotiated and signed the agreement for the Tin Bigha Corridor Implementation Agreement with India in 1992, and negotiated the Burmese Refugees Repatriation Agreement with Myanmar in 1992.
+Ali was ambassador to Germany, with concurrent accreditation to Austria, the Czech Republic, and Slovakia, from 1992 to 1995; ambassador to Nepal from February to October 1996; and high commissioner to the United Kingdom, with concurrent accreditation to Ireland, from 1996 to 2001.